skyla2692/DataStructue/README.md

   - Table is controlled with a list.
   - Hash function - How to insert a key, determining f(key).
   - Collision resolution methtod - How to solve a collisio if occured.
-- HT-linear_probing.py is included in this part.
+- HT_LinearProbing.py and HT_FindSum is included in this part.
-  - HT-linear_probing.py : Defining a class of Hash Table that works in open addressing way.
+  - HT_LinearProbing.py : Defining a class of Hash Table that works in open addressing way.
 Also known as linear probing, they both work in same way, filling the underneath of slot that is already filled.
+  - HT_FindSum.py : find a total number of pairs that sums up to k from a given list n.
+Used a class defined in HT_linear_probing.py, witht a few change applied.
 ## 05. Heap

 ## 06. Tree